WorldOfZero/dotcom/web/content/posts/modular-board-game-table.md

 > Stub - I haven't made this yet but am working on it.

 The size of these tables should fit a 50 inch TV without the stand.
 Thin 50 inch TV's are less than the thickness of the tabletop of 1 1/2".
 Show how to mount the TV as a tabletop for virtual tabletop and digital gaming tables.
+### T-Slot Cleaner

+A few places sell T-Slot Cleaners.
+These are tools that can be slotted into your extrusions and used to push material out of the channels.
+If you're not using [Channel Guards](#channel-guards-and-crumb-protection) this can be a really helpful way to clean pieces your vacuum may not reach.
+However it may not work on integral components that don't have a way to remove the material from the end of the extrusion.

 ## Making All This a Bit Cheaper